alwell/Support/ADL_support.md

 #### Interview with Nina van Gorkom

-An interview with the author of Abhidhamma in daily Life, Nina van Gorkom about Abhidhamma.
+An interview with the author of Abhidhamma in Daily Life, Nina van Gorkom about Abhidhamma.

 [https://archive.org/details/interview_201908](https://archive.org/details/interview_201908)